abulka/pynsource/pynsource/trunk/Readme.txt

 Run the GUI tool pynsourcegui.exe and:
  - Import a python file and it will be reverse engineered and represented as UML.
  - Import multiple files by multiple selecting files (hold ctrl and/or shift) in the file open dialog.
- - Import recursively at your own peril - too many classes will clutter you diagrams.
+ - You can import several times and classes will be added and wired up to existing classes on the workspace.
  - Layout is a bit dodgy so arrange your layout a little and then do a screen grab (using your favourite screen grabbing tool) or print.
  - You cannot add new classes in the GUI, this is just a reverse engineering tool.
 You can however delete uncessesary classes by right clicking on the node.